dataluscorp/browser/remote/marionette/doc/Testing.md

 -------------------

-All the above examples show tests running _in-tree_, with a local checkout of _central_ and a local build of Firefox.
+All the above examples show tests running _in-tree_, with a local checkout of _central_ and a local build of Datalus.
 It is also possibly to run the Marionette tests _without_ a local build and with a downloaded test archive from <Taskcluster.html>.